BitcoinDesign/Guide/guide/designing-products/open-design.md

 **Open design welcomes the free exchange of ideas, knowledge, processes, and tools.
 It empowers by lifting barriers to innovation.
 It opens the door to scaling design projects by distributing adaptable resources.**

 ## A balance of independence and collaboration
 Open source projects are often driven by global communities.
 These hubs of learning and building allow you to carve an individual niche.
 Align yourself to projects based on your passions, talents, interests, and beliefs.
 Your work becomes a voluntary public contribution toward common goals.
 Some projects are also supported through grants and donations.

-Open design communities can have multidisciplinary teams with designers, developers, copywriters, translators, project managers....
-These diverse groups can develop stronger solutions through varied points of view.
+Open design communities can have multidisciplinary teams with designers, developers, copywriters, translators, project managers, etc. These diverse groups can develop stronger solutions through varied points of view.

 ## Helpful skills